svenpetersen1965/Project-overview/README.md

 # VIC-20 Projects
   * <a href="https://github.com/svenpetersen1965/VIC-20_Diagnostics">VIC-20 Diagnostic Harness</a>, Rev. 0
   * <a href="https://github.com/svenpetersen1965/VIC-20-Hyper-Expander">Hyper Expander</a> Rev. 0 - 2, a ROM (8k & 16k) and RAM (upto 37k) cartride
-  * <a href="https://github.com/svenpetersen1965/Commodore-VIC-20-Super-Expander-II">Super Expander II"</a> Rev. 0 & 1, a Super Expander cartridge board
+  * <a href="https://github.com/svenpetersen1965/Commodore-VIC-20-Super-Expander-II">Super Expander II</a> Rev. 0 & 1, a Super Expander cartridge board
   * <a href="https://github.com/svenpetersen1965/VIC-20_AV-Adapter">VIC-20 A/V-Adapter</a> Rev. 0 & 1, an audio/video breakout board
+  * <a href="https://github.com/svenpetersen1965/VIC-20_Character_ROM_Adapter">VIC-20 Character ROM adapter</a> Rev. 0, , an adapter for 27C64-27C512 EPROMs and some EEPROMs

 # PET Projects
   * <a href="https://github.com/svenpetersen1965/PET-2332-Adapter">2332 Adapter</a> Rev. 1, an adapter board for 27C64-27C512 EPROMs and some EEPROMs
   * <a href="https://github.com/svenpetersen1965/PET-CBM-SCRGRID">SCRGRID</a> a software that printed a grid on the PET monitor
   * <a href="https://github.com/svenpetersen1965/PET_CBM_1541_Adapter">PET/CBM adapter for the 1541 floppy  disk drive</a> Rev. 0
+  * <a href="https://github.com/svenpetersen1965/C64-WiFi-Modem-Adapter-for-PET-CBM">Adapter for the C64 Wifi Modem</a> Rev. 0
   * <a href="https://github.com/svenpetersen1965/CBM-Tape-Pi-PCB">PCB for Rhino Devel's CBM Tape Pi</a> Rev. 2 & 3

 # Other Projects